 What’s particularly interesting about the 4th quarter is that search was audience-centric– a trend that will very likely continue into 2018.
 In fact, when it comes to search, its biggest advantage is intent and the more advertisers continue to target similar audiences as opposed to the search queries of individuals, the more successful their search strategies will be.
 In this way, they gain more control and are able to better advertise across multiple platforms.
 In 2018, expect to see many advertisers augmenting their search bids by leveraging their Facebook audiences.
 Many will also search for their newest leads on the Display Network.

-Statistics for Marketing and Paid Social
+Statistics on Marketing and Paid Social in Singapore

 - When it comes to paid social advertising, Facebook accounted for over 82% of all spending.